Nonmonotonic quantum phase gathering in curved spintronic circuits: Results

 \subsection{Spin phases}

 For the sake of simplicity we focus our attention on CCW propagating spin-up ($s=\uparrow$) carriers.
-We define the spin-up species as the branch for which $|\chi_\uparrow \rangle \rightarrow |\uparrow \rangle_z$ as the Rashba SOC vanishes ($k_{\text R} \rightarrow 0$), where $|\uparrow \rangle_z$ is the eigenstate of $\sigma_z$ with positive eigenvalue.
+We define the spin-up species as the branch for which $|\chi_\uparrow \rangle \rightarrow |\uparrow \rangle_z$ as the Rashba SOC vanishes ($k_{\text R}P \rightarrow 0$), where $|\uparrow \rangle_z$ is the eigenstate of $\sigma_z$ with positive eigenvalue.
 Henceforth, we drop the spin label from the global ($\phi$), dynamic ($\phi_{\text d}$), and geometric ($\phi_{\text g}$) spin phases.

-In Fig. \ref{fig-2} we plot the discriminated spin phases as a function of the Rashba SOC strength $k_{\text R}P$ for (a) squares, (b) hexagons, (c) octagons, and (d) rings.
+In Fig. \ref{fig-2} we plot the discriminated spin phases as a function of the Rashba SOC strength $k_{\text R}P$ for (a) squares, (b) hexagons, (c) octagons, and (d) rings (modelled by using $N=60$, $10 L \le \lambda_{\text R}$).
 It stands out the strongly non-monotonic response of the spin phases in polygons, contrasting with a purely monotonic behavior in the ring's case.
-We observe that the global spin phase $\phi$ (black) for polygons is \emph{bounded}, oscillating with a periodicity $2N\pi$ from $0$ to $(N-2)\pi$.
-This unexpected bounding is the consequence of a singular interplay between dynamic and geometric phase components in polygons, $\phi_{\text d}$ (blue) and $\phi_{\text g}$ (red), which oscillate counterphase with an increasing amplitude.
+We observe that the global spin phase $\phi$ (black solid lines) for polygons is \emph{bounded}, $0 \le \phi \le(N-2)\pi$, oscillating with periodicity $2N\pi$ as a function of $k_{\text R}P$.
+This unexpected bounding is the consequence of a singular interplay between dynamic and geometric phase components in polygons, $\phi_{\text d}$ (blue dashed lines) and $\phi_{\text g}$ (red dotted lines), which oscillate counterphase with an increasing amplitude.